kingbode/Covid-19-Data-Science-using-Python/README.md

 https://www.worldometers.info/coronavirus/?fbclid=IwAR3Q7nTfpo3flcECajNXURyzoe7H0lPYGGLkjeELWBYJjoVCvjqqjeew6Eg"

-1- now successfully achieved pulling infomration about Country , Recorded cases , Reported Death cases , Recovered cases 2- these data was under tr and td Tags in the html source 3- saving these data to JSON file
+1- now successfully achieved pulling infomration about Country , Recorded cases , Reported Death cases , Recovered cases.
+2- these data was under tr and td Tags in the html source.
+3- saving these data to JSON file.
-4- Now we need to Run the code on periodic basis and store the results to track the variance , done in ver 2.4
+4- Now we need to Run the code on periodic basis and store the results to track the variance , done in ver 2.4.

 =====================================
 V2.4: